 Project participants shall identify the most plausible baseline scenario among all realistic and credible alternatives(s).
-Steps 2 and/or 3 of the latest approved version of the "tool to determine and assess additionality" should be used to assess which of these alternatives should be excluded from further consideration (e.g. alternatives where barriers are prohibitive or which are clearly economically unattractive).
+Steps 2 and/or 3 of the latest approved version of the "Tool for the demonstration and assessment of additionality" should be used to assess which of these alternatives should be excluded from further consideration (e.g. alternatives where barriers are prohibitive or which are clearly economically unattractive).
 Where more than one credible and plausible alternative remains, project participants shall, as a conservative assumption, use the alternative baseline scenario that results in the lowest baseline emissions as the most likely baseline scenario.